slide-lig/plcmpp/README.md

 the performance of pLCM++ is usually similar to the one of [LCM 2.5](http://research.nii.ac.jp/~uno/code/lcm25.zip), the fastest mono-threaded implementation proposed by T. Uno.

+Note: performance must be measured using option `-b` (benchmark mode), which disables online printing of patterns.

 ## Compiling and running pLCM++